davetayls/front-end-standards/src/index.md

 *	Constants or configuration variables (like animation durations, etc.) should be at the top of the file.
 *	Strive to create functions which can be generalized, take parameters, and return values.
 This allows for substantial code reuse and, when combined with includes or external scripts, can reduce the overhead when scripts need to change.

-	*	For example, instead of hard coding a pop-window with window size, options, and url, consider creating a function which takes size, url, and options as variables.
+	*	For example, instead of hard coding a pop-window with window size, options, and url, consider creating:

+            function(size, url, options){ ... }.

 *	Comment your code!
 It helps reduce time spent troubleshooting JavaScript functions.
 *	Don't waste your time with <!-- --> comments surrounding your inline javascript, unless you care about Netscape 4. :)